TechieTeee/Open_Edge/README.md

 ## Introduction

 Open Edge is a Rust-based project integrating ICP (Internet Computer Protocol) and Zenoh middleware for edge computing.
-It aims to provide a way to integrate decentralized credital managment with edge computing and blockchain technology - specifcially ICP in Rust.
+It aims to provide a way to integrate decentralized credential management with edge computing and blockchain technology - specifically ICP in Rust.

 ## Purpose